plukacs/lab-governance/Product Dev/Visibl.md

 - Looks good enough for the user to understand it (not less usable than the original version if there is such)
 - codeship success
 - deployed and works in production
-- screenshot (if static change) or animgif screencast (if interaction change) shared in #development in Visibl Slack and attached to the Asana task
+- for any visible or user noticeable change, a screenshot (if static change), animgif screencast (if interaction change), and link (optional) shared in #development in Visibl Slack and attached to the Asana task. you don't have to wait for a response, this is only to make our changes/progress more transparent.

 ### A well defined task
 - only contains at maximum 1 new UI component